• A

 Texts

-Readings will be extracted from works such as Hong Kong English: Autonomy and Creativity (Bolton, 2002), Hong Kong English (Setter et al., 2010), The English Language in Hong Kong: Diachronic and Synchronic Perspectives (Evans, 2016), The Politics of English in Hong Kong: Attitudes, Identity, and Use (Hansen Edwards, 2019), and others.
+Primary texts will be extracted from works such as Hong Kong English: Autonomy and Creativity (Bolton, 2002), Hong Kong English (Setter et al., 2010), The English Language in Hong Kong: Diachronic and Synchronic Perspectives (Evans, 2016), The Politics of English in Hong Kong: Attitudes, Identity, and Use (Hansen Edwards, 2019), and others.
+The course will also make use of academic journal articles and other online sources.

-Weekly digital readings will be uploaded to the course Moodle page and students are expected to find additional materials via the HKU Library digital databases.
+Weekly assigned readings can be downloaded from the course Moodle page and students are expected to look for additional materials via the HKU Library digital databases.

 Semester